More fun and exciting mortgage Q&A: “What does a mortgage payment consist of?”

 Have you ever been curious what you’re paying each month to live in your shiny new (or possibly dingy old) home or condo?

-A mortgage payment, assuming it’s not an interest-only loan, consists of a principal and interest portion, as well as mandatory property taxes and insurance.
+A mortgage payment, assuming it’s not an interest-only loan, consists of a principal and interest portion, and might also include property taxes and insurance as well.

 Mortgage Payment = PITI

-There’s a handy acronym to sum it all up, known as “PITI.”
+There’s a handy acronym to sum up the mortgage payment breakdown known as “PITI.”
 When you say it, it sounds like “pity.”
-And I suppose it is a pity that we have to make mortgage payments every month, often for a staggering 30 years…
+And I suppose it is a pity that we have to make mortgage payments every month, often for a staggering 30 years…or 360 months, but I digress.

 The principal portion of your mortgage payment is essentially the amount of debt you are borrowing, which eventually transitions into your ownership in the home, also known as home equity.

-The interest portion of your mortgage payment is the cost of borrowing the money for the loan, or the expense the bank or mortgage lender charges for taking on the risk.
+The interest portion of your mortgage payment is the cost of borrowing that money for the loan, or the expense the bank or mortgage lender charges for taking on the risk.

 The tax portion of the mortgage payment is paid to the local government based on the assessed property value and tax rate for the area.